tverven/tiai-seminar/index.md

             <p>In this talk, we explore two foundational properties of
-            post-hoc explanations: identifiability — the ability to uniquely recover known ground truth concepts or relations from explanations—and representational power — the capacity to faithfully approximate a complex set of model behaviors.
+            post-hoc explanations: identifiability — the ability to uniquely recover known ground truth concepts or relations from explanations — and representational power — the capacity to faithfully approximate a complex set of model behaviors.
             We theoretically and empirically examine how these principles manifest in two types of explanations: conceptual